Neutral Atom Quantum Computing Hardware: Performance and End-User Perspective: Introduction

 \begin{itemize} \item Superconductors: This approach uses superconducting resonant circuits to build qubits.
 The circuits operate at very low temperatures, allow for fast gate operations, but currently still suffer from low coherence times and limited connectivity.

-\item Ion traps: These use electric and magnetic fields to trap ions in a vacuum chamber and manipulate their quantum states by optical or electrical means.
+\item Ion traps: These use trapping techniques to trap ions in a vacuum chamber, laser cooling techniques to cool the ions, and electromagnetic pulses in the optical, microwave, or radio frequency range to manipulate their quantum states.
 This approach has been successfully used to manufacture quantum computers with high levels of coherence and very high connectivity.
-However, calculation speed and scaling beyond 1D chains remain a challenge.
+However, calculation speed and scaling to large numbers of qubits remain a challenge.

 \item Neutral atoms: This approach uses laser cooling and trapping techniques for neutral atoms and manipulates their quantum states using optical or microwave pulses.
 It offers long coherence times, scaling in 2D or even 3D, and fair connectivities by long-range interactions (Rydberg states).
-The main challenges include the limited two-qubit gate fidelities and gate operation speeds.
+The main challenges include further improvement of the two-qubit gate fidelities and gate operation speeds.

 \item Photons: Photonic quantum computers use light to carry quantum information, which promises very good scalability.
 The virtually non-existent interaction between photons imposes a challenge to implementing gate operations.
 Thus, most often, so-called measurement-based quantum computing is being used.